instancezero/in3dca-freegrid/README.md

 The 3D printing community has a love affair with Autodesk's Fusion 360.
 After all, it's free, why not?

 But Fusion is only free as in "no cost for limited use", not free as in freedom.
+I'm never comfortable with systems that are only free until someone decides to change the terms overnight.

-While Fusion 360 is more powerful than FreeCAD for most of what I do, there aren't enough advantages to prefer it.
-Also, I'm a software developer:
+Fusion 360 is certainly more powerful than FreeCAD, for most of what I do there aren't enough advantages to prefer it.
-"parametric" CAD systems are great, but my concept of parameters is higher level.
+Also, I'm a software developer: "parametric" CAD systems are great, but my concept of parameters is higher level.
 It's great that you can go into different shapes to adjust and change a design, but when those parameters are deeply nested, this is still a tricky process.
-For me, a parameter is something you supply to a block of code to get the object you want;
-the underlying code should be responsible for working out the details.
+For me, parameters are something you supply to a block of code to get the object you want; the underlying code should be responsible for working out the details.
 FreeCAD's macros give me the capability of doing just that.
 Fusion 360 doesn't even come close.

 ## Back to "not quite perfect"